textnow/vessel/README.md

 vessel.deleteBlocking(SimpleData::class)
 ```

-All values can be read into the cache using `preload`.
+All values can be read into the cache using `preloadBlocking`.

-This can increase performance depending on your data access patterns (see [profiling](#profiling) below)
+This can increase performance depending on your data access patterns (see [profiling](#profiling) below).

+Since preloading reads all values from the database, this may end up reading old types/values your
+application is no longer using.

+If your application's code has changed such that the type definition for such a value has
+changed or no longer exists, it will fail to deserialize.
+This can happen if your application does not
+remove types/values that fall out of use, or if your application does not migrate one type to another
+(see `replaceBlocking` below, which can be used to migrate values).

+To help with this, `preload` returns a status object `PreloadReport` that will indicate if any such
+errors occur - which types failed to deserialize and why.
+The profiling data also includes a subset
+of this report.

 ```
 vessel.preloadBlocking()